bsdlcook/wired-stream/README.md

         types: ['.mp3']
 });
 ```
 Where **localDir** being the directory on the host machine (you'll need to provide the absolute path with a trailing slash, else it won't work).
-Feel free to add whatever music extensions to the **types** array, each file in the directory of **localDir** that has a matching file extension from the **types** array will be appened to the file table.
+Feel free to add whatever music extensions to the **types** array, each file in the directory of **localDir** that has a matching file extension from the **types** array will be append to the file table.

 By default this application listens on port 3000 (change the default by using **port** in the constructor) so update as you will. **playerUrl** (**play**) and **apiUrl** (**media**) can stay as they're and only impacts the url's which are used:
 - ``playerUrl``: localhost:3000/**play**/{id}